cloudtoid/interprocess/README.md

 Here are a couple of items that we are working on.

-- Create a documentation website
+- Create a marketing/documentation website
+- Once .NET supports named semaphores on Linux, then start using them.

 [Cloudtoid]:https://github.com/cloudtoid
 [License]:https://github.com/cloudtoid/interprocess/blob/main/LICENSE